 Moreover, your employer would only land himself or herself in further hot water by firing you, as you would have grounds for unfair dismissal.
 The only thing you need to do to make sure the whole process runs smoothly is handle everything as it should be.
 You should report the incident to your employer or safety representative.
 They will need to record it in the accident book, which they are required to have by law.

-Below, you can find information on some of the most common types of accidents that occur in the workplace.
+Below, you can find information on some of the most common types of accidents that occur in the workplace, according to the Health and Safety Executive.
 This is just to give you an insight into the type of accidents that can happen.
-If you cannot find your type of incident, don’t panic.
-You can still claim!

 Slips, trips, and falls